Patricio Valladares: Directing career

 In 2014, Valladares directed Toro Loco: Bloodthirsty a.k.a.
 Toro Loco: Sangriento, starring by Francisco Melo, Mauricio Pesutic, Simón Pesutic and Constanza Piccoli, dark comedy flick shot entirely in Spanish.
-The world premiere was held at Morbido Film Fest at Mexico.
+The world premiere was held at Mórbido Fest in Mexico.
 Event Film is the sales agent.
 In 2015 he shot three features in English, all of which are currently in postproduction.
 These are: Downhill (shot in Chile), an experimental horror/thriller.
 WT Films serves as worldwide sales agent.
 Has been pick up bye WTFilms as Sales Agent and Co producer.
 The Ghosts of Garip, part horror, part found footage shot in location in Istanbul, Turkey.
 Moonrise Pictures is the sales agent.

 Lastly, he directed Nightworld in Bulgaria with Nightmare On Elm Street star, Robert Englund.
 These three features were produced by Loris Curci and written by Barry Keating.